 It is recommended that selection fields at organizational levels such as Company code, Sales org, Plant, Controlling area should be declare at selection-option/parameters.

-Select-options/Parameters of key fields that are use in select statement must be declared as mandatory.
+Select-options/Parameters of key fields that are use in select statement is recommended to be declared as mandatory.

 This is to prevent selecting all entries from the table unnecessary.